-At ll68 pages, according once again to Amazon, Neal Stephenson's Cryptonomicon is yet another book over 1000 pages worth taking a look at.
+At 1,168 pages, according once again to Amazon, Neal Stephenson's Cryptonomicon is yet another book over 1,000 pages worth taking a look at.
 Stephenson's book was published in 1999 and follows two groups of people in two different time periods in alternating chapters throughout.

 One group is in the World War II era.
 This group is made up of Allied code-breakers affiliated with the Government Code and Cypher School at Bletchley Park and disillusioned Axis military figures.
 The second group is in the late nineties and is made up of the descendants of the first group that are using cryptologic, telecom and computer technology to build an underground data haven.

-As you can see, books close to or over 1000 pages come in all different genres and writing styles.
-There are many more books over 1000 pages out there that are worth reading.
+As you can see, books close to or over 1,000 pages come in all different genres and writing styles.
+There are many more hefty books out there that are worth reading.
 Feel free to list your own suggestions that aren't already here in the comments below!

 © 2013 Lisa